Eastern Area Soccer League

 g.
 No substitution for an ejected (red card) player.

 i.
-U8 - Adult Pickup may finish with a minimum of five players.
+U8 - U12 may finish with a minimum of five players.

 a.
 For U10 and younger age groups heading the ball is not permitted.